thorongil05/gifunny-backend/README.md

 2. builds the request
 3. handle the response:

-    - it raise an ad-hoc exception if an error happens.This exception encapsulates the possible exception that can happen.
+    - it raises an ad-hoc exception if an error happens.This exception encapsulates the possible exception that can happen.
     - it builds the list of gifts if the request is successful.

 ## Endpoints